mwmitchell/wire/README.md

 All other context keys are passed through, but the route defs override anything else when a value is present.

-#### Names and path generation
+#### IDs and path generation
-Routes can contain a :name key.
-The route example above contains a route with a name, :root.
-This name can be used later for finding a route, and building a path according to its path signature.
+Routes can contain a :id key.
+The route example above contains a route with a id, :root.
+This id can be used later for finding a route, and building a path according to its path signature.
 Wire provides a helper for building paths:

 ```clojure
 (path-for app-routes :admin-stats {:view "overview"})